stanleyeosakul/angular-universal-firebase/README.md

     ```

 # Deploying to Firebase
-Since we now have an Angular app with a `/dist` and `/dist-server` directories, we will now use Firebase functions to serve our application.
-The below guide was originally written by *Aaron Te* and can be found at [Hackernoon: Deploy Angular Universal w/ Firebase](https://hackernoon.com/deploy-angular-universal-w-firebase-ad70ea2413a1).
+Since we now have an Angular app with a `/dist` and `/dist-server` directories, we will now use Firebase Cloud Functions to serve our application.
+This guide was originally written by *Aaron Te* and can be found at [Hackernoon: Deploy Angular Universal w/ Firebase](https://hackernoon.com/deploy-angular-universal-w-firebase-ad70ea2413a1), but has been slightly modified with minor changes.

 1. Create a Firebase project (eg. `angular-universal-firebase`)